 Filling

 You could say that ravioli is the fancier of the two, and pierogi is the more rustic one.
-The traditional filling for ravioli is ricotta cheese, but they are often filled with other cheeses, meat, vegetables, spinach, or mushrooms.
+The traditional filling for ravioli is ricotta cheese, but it’s often filled with other cheeses, meat, vegetables, spinach, or mushrooms.

 Basically, both pierogi and ravioli are a sheer depiction of the cultures from which they come and what is most available and abundant in those regions.
 Italy is known for its delightful cheeses, and Eastern Europe is famous for its potatoes and vegetables, as well as its preservation methods.

 They are both delicious and authentic but selflessly give themselves to the world.
-Therefore, you can find many variations of pierogi and ravioli, depending on where they are made.
+Therefore, you can find many variations of both, depending on where they are made.
+If you’re making them yourself, you can of course put anything you want inside — and although I’m all for experimentation, I haven’t yet gotten a chance to properly explore all the possible filling ideas, but I’m really looking forward to it!

 Taste

-Since they use very different fillings and are cooked differently, pierogi and ravioli taste very different, and there is no chance you will mix them up.
+Since they use very different fillings and are cooked differently, these two types of pasta taste very different, and there is no chance you will mix them up.

-Potato pierogi taste somewhat bland due to the neutral potato flavor.
-Therefore, they require a flavor-giving addition, such as a sauce or a dish, to spice things up.
-Sauerkraut or brined vegetables pierogi are zingy, sour, salty, and tangy.
+Potato pierogi tastes somewhat bland due to the neutral potato flavor.
+Therefore, it requires a flavor-giving addition, such as a sauce or a dish, to spice things up.
+Sauerkraut or brined vegetables versions are zingy, sour, salty, and tangy.

-Mostly, ravioli are cheesy, as they are frequently filled with cheese.
-Ravioli get the taste from the filling, so whatever you fill them with, they will taste like that.
+Mostly, ravioli is cheesy, as it’s most frequently filled with cheese.
+Ravioli gets its taste from the filling, so whatever you fill it with, it will taste like that.
 The dough itself is a standard pasta dough, so it tastes like plain pasta.

 Cooking Method